GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/builders/_index.md

 {{< schema root="CustomDependencies" >}}

 #### Custom Build Scripts and File Sync
-Syncable files must be specified in the `paths` section of `dependencies` so that the skaffold file watcher knows to watch them.
+Syncable files must be included in both the `paths` section of `dependencies`, so that the skaffold file watcher knows to watch them, and the `sync` section, so that skaffold knows to sync them.

 #### Custom Build Scripts and Logging
 STDOUT and STDERR from the custom build script will be redirected and displayed within skaffold logs.